danghai/kernel/irq_handler/README.md

 Note: The code is completely Intel specific.
 If you are not running on an Intel platform, it will not work.
 The code has a bug on `rmmod`.
 There is no way to restore after `rmmod`.
 Before `insmod`, do on another terminal `sleep 150 ; reboot`.
 I do not know how to fix it.
-If you can fix it in, please let me know.
+If you can fix it in, please let me know !

+#### 2. [irq_ex2.c](https://github.com/danghai/Kernel/blob/master/irq_handler/irq_ex2.c) : Keyboards interrupt to turn ON/OFF Caps Lock LED

+irq_ex2.c: An interrupt handler example.
+This code binds itself to `IRQ` 1, which is the IRQ of the keyboard controlled under Intel architectures.
+Then, when it receives a keyboard interrupt, it reads the information about status led and keycode into the work queue.
+Pressing:

+       * ESC   ---> Caps Lock Led OFF

+       * F1,F2 ---> Caps Lock ON

 ### Reference: